Keto Chinese Food – 6 Low-Carb Strategies + Menu Items

 Authentic Chinese "mom and pop" restaurants typically use recipes that have been passed down for generations, which rely more on quality seasonings and spices, versus sugar and cornstarch.

-Americanized Chinese fast food, on the other hand, is more likely to cut corners and rely on hidden ingredients like sugar and cornstarch to add flavor and texture to their dishes.
+Americanized Chinese fast food, on the other hand, is more likely to cut corners and rely on hidden ingredients like sugar and cornstarch to add flavor and texture to its dishes.

 Step 2 - Look for the Meat and Vegetable-Based Dishes on the Menu